How to Draw an Ant

 Another fun insect to draw is a mosquito.
 You may want to check that tutorial out, as well as these color by number pages with an ant and other bugs.

-Do you love learning about ants?
 Take a look at our fun facts about ants below the tutorial!

 How to Draw an Ant: Step by Step